 - What needs improvement: The bulk of your audit report will be focused on improvements.
 Be practical with your recommendations and address the root cause of the problems you see.
 For example, if customers are frustrated with slow delivery times, it may be time to switch shipping providers.

 Remember—each improvement you make to the user experience adds up.
-Consider using customer experience management software to manage the process, and track KPIs to see how customer satisfaction changes over time.
+Consider using CX tools, customer experience management software or customer satisfaction software to manage the process, and track KPIs to see how customer satisfaction changes over time.